hiho-/CRYPT_AES/README.md

 PyCrypt on Google App Engine
 ----------------------------

-You do not need to install any PyCrypt in GAE. __App.yaml__ of the application,
+You do not need to install any PyCrypt in GAE.
+It is necessary to __app.yaml__ of application, to add the following.

+    libraries:
+    - name: pycrypto
+      version: latest